chengyang901211/webserver/README.md

 ```
 $ pip install eb
 ```
 Initializes your directory with the EB CLI.
-Creates the application.  ( Application has been preconfigure in ".elasticbeanstalk/config.yml" except the AWS crendential.
-Please use AWS crendential in '.elasticbeanstalk/aws_credential_config'):
+Creates the application.  ( Application has been preconfigure in ".elasticbeanstalk/config.yml" except the AWS crendential. ):
 ```
 $ eb init
 ```